castelao/CoTeDe/README.rst

     pqc.flags['salinity2']['gradient']

+To evaluate a full set of profiles at once, use the class ProfileQCCollection, like:

+    dataset = ProfileQCCollection('/path/to/data/', inputpattern=".*\.cnv")
+    dataset.flags['temperature'].keys()

 The class cotede.qc.ProfileQCed is equivalent to the cotede.qc.ProfileQC, but it already mask the non approved data (flag != 1).
 Another it can also be used like